-When I started watching a docuseries about food, what I wasn’t expecting was to get some profound lessons on relationships and leadership.
+When I started watching a docuseries about food, I wasn’t expecting to get a profound lesson on relationships and leadership.

 However, chef Francis Mallmann (Chef’s Table season 1, episode 3) was all too right about how we are so afraid of letting go that we compulsively start hoarding relationships like treasures – to the point where they turn to dust.

 Every person that works for you, you have to let go in the best moment.
 When he and you are at the happiest moment, when he and you think that you’re doing your best, they have to go.
 Because from there on, there is only one way, which is down.– Francis Mallmann

 Mallmann makes a compelling point: we should learn to let go

 When someone genuinely wants to leave there is no point in trying to stop them.
 The best thing you can do, both for yourself, the team and for them, is to facilitate their moving on in the most successful way possible.